 A 24-in. bolt cutter can cut through 5/8-in., vinyl-coated, flexible, braided, steel cable in 60 seconds.
 The cable took a bit longer than solid chain because it didn’t sever as cleanly.

 Cuff Your Bike

-Advice from a retired police officer: An easy and very secure way to lock up a bicycle, wheels and all, is a pair of handcuffs.
+Advice from a retired police officer to stop thieves: An easy and very secure way to lock up a bicycle, wheels and all, is a pair of handcuffs.
 You can lock two bikes up with one set or literally cuff the frame of your bike to most anything.
-The cuff key is small and easy to carry, and standard, good steel cuffs can be obtained easily and cost about the same as a cumbersome bike lock.
+The cuff key is small and easy to carry, you can easily obtain standard cuffs made of good steel and they cost about the same as a cumbersome bike lock.

-Master Lock Street Cuffs Lock (available at amazon.com) get rave reviews from users.
-The links pivot to prevent a thief from getting leverage with a bolt cutter, and the cuffs are compact enough to carry in a pocket.
-Flat bicycle tire?
-Learn how to change it here.
+Master Lock Street Cuffs Lock get rave reviews from users.
+The links pivot to prevent a thief from getting leverage with a bolt cutter, and the compact cuff size allows you to carry them in a pocket.

 Make Some Noise

 Scare bad guys away from larger items such as motorcycles and trailers by using audible alarms on cable locks and keeping your garage secure.
 Also use alarms on gate latches and shed and garage doors.

 There are many options for alarms including movement sensors you can mount on a door and angle to cover the windows, too.
 There are many DIY alarms available including battery-operated, ultrasonic (key fob) and solar-operated.
 The FJM Security SX-776 Cable Lock Alarm shrieks when the 24-in., retracting cable is cut.

 Add an Eye Bolt to Your Concrete Projects

 If you pour concrete for new steps, a driveway, a patio or a footing for some other project, take the time to embed an eye bolt in that concrete.